-If you’re a resident of the United States of America and live in a home constructed after the 1940s, you’re going to have electrical wiring that follows a specific colour code.
+If you open up just about anything electrical you’re going to be confronted with wiring that follows a specific colour code.
 Each colour signifies that particular wire’s function in the circuit as a whole.

 You’ve got to make sure that you make yourself very familiar with this colour code before you attempt any repair work or new installations.

 The general rule is to assume that every electrical wire is carrying a live current, and could severely shock you.
 If you’re ever in any doubt, don’t take any chances.
 It would be best to contact a professional who will help you out with your electrical work.

 Since there are many coloured wires that you need to be familiar with, why not get a head start now?

 What Do The Different Colours Of Electric Wires Mean?